-We would like to thank the Chilean National Forestry Corporation (CONAF) for providing access to the sample locations and on-site support of our research.
-Furthermore we would like to thank to anonymous reviewers for their insightful comments.
+485 We would like to thank the Chilean National Forestry Corporation (CONAF) for providing access to the sample locations and on-site support of our research.

-580 Financial support
+Financial support

 This work was funded by the German Science Foundation (DFG) priority research program SPP-1803 "EarthShape: Earth Surface Shaping by Biota" (grant SCHA 1690/3-1 to MS and EH329/14-2 to TAE).